 Alex Johnson, PhD, CCC-SLP

-Dr. Alex Johnson is Provost and Vice President at MGH Institute of Health Professions in Boston, MA.
-As the provost he serves as the chief academic officer, having responsibility for all of the academic programs, the faculty, and the students at the Institute.
-Read the Provost Blog.
+Dr. Alex Johnson is Provost Emeritus, he retired from the Institute in July, 2022.
+As the provost he served as the chief academic officer, having responsibility for all of the academic programs, the faculty, and the students at the Institute.

-He is also Professor in the MGH Institute Department of Communication Sciences and Disorders; teaches in the Master of Science in Health Professions Education (MS-HPEd); and on the faculty of the Harvard-MIT Program in Speech and Hearing Bioscience and Technology.
+He was also a Professor in the MGH Institute Department of Communication Sciences and Disorders and on the faculty of the Harvard-MIT Program in Speech and Hearing Bioscience and Technology.